Ford Focus Insurance Rates

 Average premium for full coverage: $1,236

-Includes $500 physical damage deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all U.S. states and Focus trim levels.
+These estimates include $500 deductible amounts, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 states and Focus trim levels.

 Price Range Variability

-Using a 40-year-old driver as an example, Ford Focus insurance rates go from the low end price of $508 for just the minimum liability insurance to a high of $2,700 for high-risk insurance.
+For a 40-year-old driver, Ford Focus insurance rates go from the low end price of $508 for just the minimum liability insurance to a high of $2,700 for a policy for a high-risk driver.

 Urban vs. Rural Price Range

-The examples above demonstrate why it is important to compare rates for a specific zip code, rather than using rate averages.
+The examples above illustrate why it is important to compare prices for a targeted area, rather than relying on average rates.

 Use the form below to get customized rates for your location.